 c) the required number of business hours, and

-d) an earned degree (bachelor’s degree or higher)
+d) an earned degree or highest degree to be earned (bachelor’s degree or higher)

 3. We accept credit/no credit or pass/fail credit if credit hours earned are posted on the

 transcript.
 We also accept graded course work of A, B, C or D that has been awarded

 4. We accept study abroad credit as evaluated by the awarding institution and posted on the